Autofleet/locomotion/README.md

 ### Environment Setup

 While we are happy to assist with general questions and support, we kindly ask that you utilize community resources for environment setup issues.
-To ensure a smooth experience, we recommend following the setup instructions provided in this repository.
+To ensure a smooth experience, we recommend you follow the setup instructions of the frameworks and open-source components used in the repo.
 If you encounter any problems during the setup process, the community is a great resource for troubleshooting and finding solutions.

 ### Reporting Bugs